 The J.D./M.B.A. program allows students to pursue both law and business subjects on a full-time or part-time basis.

 Students may receive up to 9 transfer credits toward the 48-credit M.B.A. degree for appropriate coursework completed at NYLS and up to 9 transfer credits toward the 86-credit J.D. degree for appropriate coursework completed at Baruch.
 Because of this shared course credit, full-time students can complete the joint J.D./M.B.A. program in approximately four years, including summers, and part-time students can complete the program in approximately five and a half years, including summers.

 There is no prescribed program of courses for the joint degree, thereby allowing flexibility for individual goals and schedules.
 Students must meet the separate academic, residency, and financial requirements at each school.
-Program coordinators at each school will assist students in meeting the special needs arising from the different dates of enrollment and registration in the respective institutions.
 Course sequences are determined by consultation with academic advisors from both the J.D. and M.B.A. programs.
 The J.D. and M.B.A. degrees are conferred after degree requirements at both institutions are completed.